 In February, I wrote about the new 23-month CD Special offered by Michigan Schools and Government Credit Union (MSGCU).
 At that time, the 23-month CD Special earned a respectable 1.10% APY, but following two rate increases, the APY is a very competitive 1.60%.
 MSGCU is also offering a 9-month CD Special that now earns 1.20% APY after two recent increases totaling 70 bps.
 The minimum opening deposit for either CD Special is $500, with no stated balance cap.

-The 18-month CD is also being offered as an IRA (Traditional, Roth, CESA), earning the same APY with the same funding requirements.
+Both CD Specials are also available as IRA CD Specials (Traditional, Roth, CESA, SEP), earning the same APYs with the same funding requirements.

-Joining MSGCU and/or opening a CD can be done online, or in person at any of 13 Michigan branches located in Chesterfield (2), Clinton Township, Livonia, Madison Heights, Royal Oak, Saint Clair Shores, Shelby Township (2), Sterling Heights (2), Troy, and Warren.
+Joining MSGCU and/or opening a CD Special can be done online, or in person at any of 17 Michigan branches located in Bloomfield Hills, Chesterfield (2), Clinton Township, Commerce Township, Farmington Hills, Livonia, Macomb, Madison Heights, Royal Oak, Saint Clair Shores, Shelby Township (2), Sterling Heights (2), Troy, and Warren.

 Credit Union Overview

 Michigan Schools and Government Credit Union was founded in 1954 by a group of Macomb County school teachers, and was known as the Macomb Schools and Government Credit Union.
-Sixty-three years later, MSGCU is Michigan’s seventh largest credit union, with more than 114,800 members and assets in excess of $1.7 billion.
-In the past nine years, the Credit Union has increased its membership by more than 85%.
-In 2014, MSGCU added more than 20,000 new members, a result of focusing on indirect lending.
-According to a CUTimes.com article,
+Sixty-eight years later, MSGCU is the sixth largest credit union in Michigan with nearly 137,000 members and assets in excess of $3 billion.